Zizia aurea

 Zizia aurea (golden alexanders, golden zizia) is a flowering herbaceous perennial plant of the carrot family Apiaceae.
 It is native to eastern Canada and the United States, from the eastern Great Plains to the Atlantic Coast.
-It is named for Johann Baptist Ziz, a German botanist.
+The genus is named for Johann Baptist Ziz, a German botanist.
+The common name is based on the similarity to alexanders (Smyrnium olusatrum), another member of the carrot family from coastal areas in Europe and Northern Africa.

 Description

 Zizia aurea grows to 40 to 75 cm tall but can sometimes grow taller.
 The leaves are 8 cm long and 5 cm wide.
 They are attached to the stems alternately.
 Each leaf is compound and odd-pinnate, with leaflets that are normally lanceolate or ovate with serrated edges.
 The root system consists of a dense cluster of coarse fibrous roots.

 It blooms from May to June.
 Its flowers are yellow and grow in a flat-topped umbel at the top of the plant.
 Each flower is only 3 mm long and has five sepals, five petals, and five stamens.
 Each flower produces a single 3 to 4 mm long, oblong fruit (schizocarp) containing two seeds.
 In the fall both the leaves and the fruit turn purple.